 We are focused on steady, long-term returns through proven asset classes.
-We use individual publicly-traded securities, including bonds, preferred shares, and equity positions.
+We use individual publicly-traded securities, including bonds, preferred shares, and common stock.

-While some of our competitors may use alternative asset types (private real estate, infrastructure, etc.), we feel that these are not suitable for many investors.
+While other financial institutions may use alternative asset types (private real estate, infrastructure, etc.), we feel that these are not suitable for many investors.
 These asset types are typically owned through mutual funds or other managed products.
 The restrictions, fees and valuations methods are often not well disclosed.
 This lack of clarity can lead to too much risk and unexpected loss.